Inslee expands coronavirus school closure to all Washington K-12 schools

 Students and families in need of support services during the transition should call 2-1-1, he said, and turn to local food banks for support.

-The child care provisions may be more of a challenge to arrange, as it is novel to school districts.
+The child care provisions may be more of a challenge to arrange, since it's something school districts don't normally do.

 Chase also said districts would have to determine what staff would do during this time, as well as whether hourly staff would continue to work through the closure.
 He said this would vary district to district and be based on state and federal requirements.